Jennifer Thomasian - Principal

 Kyle Garrity - Asst.
 Principal

-Dr. Garrity is beginning his second year as Assistant Principal at Paloma Valley High School overseeing English, World Languages, Athletics, and Activities.
+Dr. Garrity is beginning his third year as Assistant Principal at Paloma Valley High School overseeing overseeing Curriculum and Instruction, testing, Special Education, Social Science, World Languages, Athletics, and Activities.
 Previously, he worked as a Social Science teacher, instructional coach, and baseball coach at Vista Murrieta High School in Murrieta, Lakeside High School in Lake Elsinore, and University High School in Irvine.
 He has a BA degree in Philosophy and Sociology from Carroll College, a Master’s Degree in Religion and Philosophy from Harvard University, and PhD in Education from the University of California, Riverside.
 Many of his stories relate to life growing up in the mountains of southwest Montana, his struggle to be a Vegan, and attending his children’s dance competitions.
 Go Wildcats!

 Claire Reis - Asst.
 Principal